MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 SVCB records SHOULD NOT otherwise vary based on ECS.

-A recursive resolver that always returns A/AAAA records for TargetName in the Additional section, as recommended in {{recursive-behavior}}, SHOULD include an ECS option with a SOURCE PREFIX-LENGTH of zero in SVCB queries, to indicate that ECS is supported but is disabled for this query.
-If the resolver might not return these Additional records, it SHOULD send the same ECS option that it would use for an A/AAAA query.
+If the resolver plans to resolve A/AAAA records for TargetName and return them in the Additional section, as recommended in {{recursive-behavior}}, it SHOULD include an ECS option with a SOURCE PREFIX-LENGTH of zero in SVCB queries, to indicate that ECS is supported but is disabled for this query.
+If the resolver does not plan to perform this resolution, it SHOULD send the same ECS option that it would use for an A/AAAA query.

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the